AdobeDocs/audience-manager.de-DE/help/using/dil/dil-flash.md

  -->

-Analytics [!UICONTROL Props]und [!UICONTROL eVars]Ereignisse funktionieren wie Eigenschaften in Audience Manager.
+Analytics [!UICONTROL Props], [!UICONTROL eVars], and events work like traits in Audience Manager.
 Eigenschaften sind Schlüssel-Wert-Paare und werden zum Erstellen von Segmenten verwendet.
-Beispielsweise ist in einer Analytics-Prop der `c30=foo``c30` Schlüssel (eine Konstante) und `foo` der Wert (eine Variable).
+For example, in an Analytics prop like `c30=foo`, `c30` is the key (a constant) and `foo` is the value (a variable).

 **Zuordnung von Audience Manager-Eigenschaften zu Analytics-Variablen**

-Um die von Ihnen [!UICONTROL Flash DIL]übergebenen Analytics-Daten zu verwenden, sollten Sie Audience Manager-Eigenschaften erstellen, bei denen der Schlüsselwert vorangestellt `c_`ist.
+To use the Analytics data passed by [!UICONTROL Flash DIL], you should create Audience Manager traits that have the key value prefixed with `c_`.

 Beispiele finden Sie in der Tabelle: